Skip to main content

 • optimization

 The optimization of Skyrim Special Edition has received mixed reviews from players.
 While many appreciate the transition to a 64-bit engine that enhances stability and allows for better modding capabilities, others report significant performance issues, including stuttering and frame drops, particularly on lower-end systems.
-Overall, the game runs more smoothly than the original version for some, but many users still experience optimization problems that detract from the gameplay experience.
+Overall, the game is seen as an improvement over the original in terms of performance and graphics, but it still suffers from bugs and optimization flaws that can detract from the experience.

 • “The remastered graphics make everything look sharper and more vibrant, and the game runs smoothly, enhancing the overall experience.”